Wisconsin Sales and Use Tax Bond

 How much does a tax bond cost in Wisconsin?

-The required amount for sales and use tax bonds in Wisconsin is based on the volume of sales at each business location.
-Applicants should verify their required surety bond amounts with the state prior to bonding.
+The required bond for sales and use tax bonds in Wisconsin is based on the volume of sales at each business location.
+Applicants should verify their required surety bond amounts with the department of revenue prior to bonding.

 If you’re ready to get bonded quickly, easily and accurately, give us a call at 1 (800) 308-4358, or fill out an online bond request form!